ReyPena/nanoScrollerJS/README.md

+# Importnat!

+This a fork from the nanoscroller project that is not longer maintained

 # This project is not maintained

 This project is not currently actively maintained.
 If you need an up-to-date scrollbar plugin, try OverlayScrollbars instead: